 Have you ever thought that your muscles look like a little mouse?
 The word muscle comes from ancient Rome.
 The Romans thought that the bicep muscle looks like a little mouse for which the Latin word is musculus.

-The human body is about 18% carbon which if you ever to really quickly write something down you can make 9000 lead pencils.
+The human body is about 18% carbon if you ever quickly write something down you can make 9000 lead pencils.

 The average human being is made up of around 7 octillion atoms.